-Description: The Shaw Farm Trail is an approximately one (1) mile trail that runs through the Shaw Farm to allow bikers to secure their bikes and take a walk along the trail.
+Description: Th

-Prpoerty (part of the Nasketucket Bay Land Conservation property).
+The Shaw Farm Trail is an approximately one (1) mile trail that runs through the Shaw Farm Prpoerty (part of the Nasketucket Bay Land Conservation property).
 The trailhead is located on the Phoenix Bike Path, just off of Shaw Road.
-There is a bike rack located at the trailhead
+There is a bike rack located at the trailhead to allow bikers to secure their bikes and take a walk along the trail.